eduardz1/MLPR-Project/report/report.typ

   == Reducing the Dimensionality with PCA

-  We can try to reduce the dimensionality using PCA, we see that the Naive Bayes approach achieves the best results compared to the other models.
+  We can try to reduce the dimensionality using PCA, we see that the Naïve Bayes approach achieves the best results compared to the other models.
 Specifically when paired with a number of PCA components equal to 2.

   #figure(
     image("imgs/pca_to_gaussians.svg"),